 - Thirsty Bear Brewing Company (SoMa): One of the oldest breweries in the city and the first craft brewer to be certified organic in San Francisco, it typically has 10 of its beers on tap — meant to be paired with the seasonal tapas they serve.

 - Cellarmaker Brewing Co.
 (SoMa): Bar seating, a few tables, and their own beers on tap, it's about the tasting flights.
 You can bring in your own food or order from one of the nearby restaurants.

 - Magnolia Gastropub and Brewery (Upper Haight): Considered one of the best craft breweries in San Francisco, Magnolia serves a rotating round-up of its best beers with its gastropub fare.
-You can also check out their BBQ spot, Smokestack, in the Dogpatch.

 - Southern Pacific Brewing (Mission): In a 10,000 square foot converted warehouse, Southern Pacific has created a popular indoor and outdoor space.
 Eat from the full menu and enjoy a house beer from their barrels or from one of the guest brewers.